 If you’re not a fan of heights, like me, then I warn you now this guide, though amazingly helpful may not help those worries!
 Either way, it’s good to know what opportunities to try out if you ever find yourself up high and taking photos from a skyscraper.

 While in London, I took the chance to go up the iconic Walkie Talkie building – a business centre on Fenchurch Street.
 The building is in a cluster of remarkable modern architecture and features a public ‘sky garden’ for tourists to visit (for free may I add).
 Here are my 5 tips for photographing from a skyscraper.

 The first issue you’ll encounter when shooting from inside to out is that there’ll be reflections and glare at every turn.
 The trick to shooting from skyscrapers and avoiding these anomalies is to get the lens as close a possible to the windows.

 For relatively cheap you can pick up a rubber collar to affix to your lens that acts like a giant flower/petal hood to cut down on the reflections and press up against the glass without damage – highly recommended in this situation.

 The other challenge when shooting through glass is the tinting.
 Unfortunately, architects and designers didn’t think about us photographers when creating these skyscrapers and their windows are invariably tinted in someway to help with heating.

 This means that some of your photos may have a green/grey tint to them.
 It’s not the biggest issue as you can rebalance this tint in editing with the ‘tint’ slider for example.

-Graduated ND (Grad ND/GND) filters are best to use to lower the exposure in the top part of your shot without affecting the lower (but remember to twist your filter correctly if you turn your camera to portrait orientation.)
-Oh, the errors I’ve made forgetting this!
+Graduated ND (Grad ND/GND) filters are best to use to lower the exposure in the top part of your shot without affecting the lower (but remember to twist your filter correctly if you turn your camera to portrait orientation!
+Oh the errors I’ve made forgetting this!)

 Grey and Blue GND filters give different results and show be used appropriately depending upon the weather.
 Standard grey GND filters give more detail around clouds, whereas blue ones enhance the colours of an already blue sky.

-Don’t just stand and take all your shots at eye level – embrace the fact that you’re hundreds of feet above the world and look back down at street level.
-In busy cities such as London, the perspective of street life was totally different.
+Don’t just stand and take all your shots at eye level – embrace the fact you’re hundreds of feet above the world and look back down at street level.
+In busy cities such as London the perspective of street life was totally different.
 I saw buildings and roads as simpler structures, just like a map.

 The beauty and scale of some locations can’t be captured in just one frame so try out a panorama cityscape when shooting from a skyscraper.
-Many digital cameras, and phones have this function built-in, but you can also do it manually for a higher resolution image.
+Many digital cameras, and phones, have this function built in, but you can also do it manually for a higher resolution image.

-While we don’t all find ourselves travelling up skyscrapers every day some of these tips and tricks to shooting from skyscrapers are transferrable to photographers who love to hike up to the hills and shooting from aircraft.
+While we don’t all find ourselves travelling up skyscrapers every day some of these tips and tricks to shooting from at high elevations are transferrable to photographers who love to hike up to the hills and shoot from aircraft.